 No protest against any change in or amendment to a zoning ordinance or zoning map shall be valid or effective for the purposes of G.S.
 160A-385 unless it be in the form of a written petition actually bearing the signatures of the requisite number of property owners and stating that the signers do protest the proposed change or amendment, and unless it shall have been received by the city clerk in sufficient time to allow the city at least two normal work days, excluding Saturdays, Sundays and legal holidays, before the date established for a public hearing on the proposed change or amendment to determine the sufficiency and accuracy of the petition.
 The city council may by ordinance require that all protest petitions be on a form prescribed and furnished by the city, and such form may prescribe any reasonable information deemed necessary to permit the city to determine the sufficiency and accuracy of the petition.
-Unless specifically provided otherwise within the ordinance, a person who has signed a protest petition may withdraw his or her name from the petition at any time prior to the vote on the proposed zoning amendment.
+A person who has signed a protest petition may withdraw his or her name from the petition at any time prior to the vote on the proposed zoning amendment.
 Only those protest petitions that meet the qualifying standards set forth in G.S.
 160A-385 at the time of the vote on the zoning amendment shall trigger the supermajority voting requirement."

-"\s 160A-387.
+"§ 160A-387.
 Planning agency; board; zoning plan; certification to city council.

 In order to initially exercise the powers conferred by this Part, a city council shall create or designate a planning agency board under the provisions of this Article or of a special act of the General Assembly.
-The planning agency board shall prepare review and comment upon a proposed zoning ordinance, including both the full text of such ordinance and maps showing proposed district boundaries.
+The planning agency board shall prepare or shall review and comment upon a proposed zoning ordinance, including both the full text of such ordinance and maps showing proposed district boundaries.
 The planning agency board may hold public hearings in the course of preparing the ordinance.
 Upon completion, the planning agency board shall certify make a written recommendation regarding adoption of the ordinance to the city council.
 The city council shall not hold its required public hearing or take action until it has received a certified recommendation regarding ordinance from the planning agency board.
 Following its required public hearing, the city council may refer the ordinance back to the planning agency board for any further recommendations that the agency board may wish to make prior to final action by the city council in adopting, modifying and adopting, or rejecting the ordinance.

-Subsequent to initial adoption of a zoning ordinance, all proposed amendments to the zoning ordinance or zoning map shall be submitted to the planning board for review and comment, including amendments proposed by the planning board, city council, city staff, landowners, or any other person.
-The planning board shall advise and comment on whether the proposed amendment is consistent with any comprehensive plan that has been adopted and any other officially adopted plan that is applicable.
-The planning board shall provide a written recommendation to the governing board that addresses plan consistency and other matters as deemed appropriate by the planning board, but a comment by the planning board that a proposed amendment is inconsistent with the comprehensive plan shall not preclude consideration or approval of the proposed amendment by the governing board.
-If no written report is received from the planning board within 30 days of referral of the amendment to that board, the governing board may proceed in its consideration of the amendment without the planning board report."
+Subsequent to initial adoption of a zoning ordinance, all proposed amendments to the zoning ordinance or zoning map shall be submitted to the planning board for review and comment.
+If no written report is received from the planning board within 30 days of referral of the amendment to that board, the governing board may proceed in its consideration of the amendment without the planning board report.
+The governing board is not bound by the recommendations, if any, of the planning board."

-"\\$ 153A-344.
+"§ 153A-344.
 Planning agency; board; zoning plan; certification to board of commissioners; amendments.commissioners.